-As we head into summer, staying hydrated is important for everyone... but particularly so for people with diabetes.
-When we talk about type 2 diabetes, we often focus on dietary factors (such as weight loss) for disease management, the effect of food intake on blood sugar, or the interplay of glucose and insulin levels in the body.
-But what about water?
+Regardless of the time of year, staying hydrated is important for everyone... and this particularly true for people with diabetes.
 You may be aware of, or have even experienced, two common symptoms of type 2 diabetes – increased urination and thirst.
 What causes these symptoms?
 Are people with diabetes more at risk of dehydration?
 How much water should you drink to stay hydrated?
 Read on to find answers to all these questions as we bring you the full lowdown on hydration and type 2 diabetes.

 The human body is approximately 60% water.
 It’s the oil to our machine and is vital to our survival.
 Hydration is crucial for digestion, for our heart and circulation, for temperature control, and for our brain.
 It’s undoubtedly the most essential component of the human body, and yet we’re pretty terrible at keeping our fluid levels regularly topped up.
 We all need to stay hydrated, but for people with diabetes it is very important.

-As we’ve talked about before, a combination of fat deposits around the pancreas and insulin resistance lead to the hallmark of type 2 diabetes – hyperglycaemia, a fancy word for a state of elevated blood sugar.
+If you've been diagnosed with type 2 diabetes, it's the combination of fat deposits around the pancreas and insulin resistance that lead to the hallmark of type 2 diabetes – hyperglycaemia, a fancy word for a state of elevated blood sugar.
 A dry mouth and dry eyes are telltale signs of a body being hyperglycaemic, not to mention an unquenchable thirst and increased need to urinate.

 When blood glucose levels remain high for an extended period of time, the kidneys work hard to filter the excess glucose from the blood and remove it from the body via urine.
 At the same time, water is drawn from cells into the bloodstream in an attempt to dilute the increased levels of glucose.
 With the kidneys ramping up a gear and having to process more fluid, they produce more urine.
 The brain then tells you to drink more to replace the fluid that you’ve lost, making you feel thirsty.